Jump to content

 Home > Blog > Culture Guide > Christmas food traditions around the world

+Ever wondered what people around the world are eating while you’re tucking into your Christmas dinner?
 Are we the only nation to endure sprouts on Christmas day?
 Is everyone as obsessed about gravy as us?
 We wondered the same.
 So we took a (virtual) trip to look at traditional Christmas food around the world to inspire the festive season.
-Starting with Puerto Rico…
+Starting with Southern Italy…

 Slow-roasted Pernil in Puerto Rico